+One of the biggest challenge in game designing is not having proper design.
 There were games which were poorly designed but were aggressively marketed with a lot of PR and promotions.
 Such games sunk along with their studios as well.
 Popular among them are X-men destiny, Godus, Dead Space 3 and so on.
 Hence, competent game studios follow the ‘Style with substance’ motto where besides doing good marketing they are well grounded in the game design as well.

 While designing a game there just isn’t a time when you can’t improve.
 This is the particular reason why a designer has to submit his game for a lot of peer reviews.
 It doesn’t matter whether the total gameplay is 2 hours, 30 hours or 80 hours it is imperative that we allow others to review our design.
 Issues like UI, UX, gameplay complaints can be spotted within minutes of gameplay.
 Some aspect may seem to agree to us but may seem inappropriate to others.
 If a considerable number of your peers don’t agree with the design then it is best to scrap it off and redo it.

 Not conforming to market trends